AdaCore/spark2014/docs/ug/usage_scenarios.rst

   order of evaluation of subexpressions chosen by the compiler.

 * Handling of exceptions is not permitted.
-Exception handling can create complex and invisible control flows in a program, which increase the likelihood of introducing errors during maintenance.
+Exception handling can create complex and invisible control flows in a program, which increases the likelihood of introducing errors during maintenance.
 What is more, when an exception is raised, subprograms that are terminated abnormally leave their variables in a possibly uninitialized or inconsistent state, in which data